twosixlabs/armory/docs/baseline_models.md

 ### Pretrained Weights
 Pretrained weights can be loaded in to the baseline models or custom models.
-This is acheived by specifying the name in the `weights_file` field of a model's config.
+This is achieved by specifying the name in the `weights_file` field of a model's config.

 When the model is loaded it will first try to load the file from the armory `saved_model_dir`.
 This enables you to place your own custom weights in that directory